 5. Communication Setting (Initialization) in FX Programmable Controller

-This chapter explains the communication setting method for executing programming communication using optional communication equipment operating in accordance with RS-422, RS-232C or USB.
+This chapter explains the communication setting method for executing programming communication using optional communication equipment operating in accordance with RS-422 or RS-232C.

 The setting described here is not required when the standard built-in port is used.